Susan McCracken, PhD

 SSA Faculty Home Page

-Kathleen Waligora graduated from the University of Chicago School of Social Service Administration and currently serves as the Policy and Communications Coordinator for the Illinois Maternal and Child Health Coalition.
+Kathleen Waligora graduated from the University of Chicago School of Social Service Administration and currently serves as Director, Health Reform Initiative at EverThrive Illinois (formerly the Illinois Maternal and Child Health Coalition).
 In this position, she has educated more than 2,000 individuals on the benefits of the Affordable Care Act.
-Ms. Waligora has worked in health policy for more than seven years, including as an organizer for Planned Parenthood Advocates of Wisconsin and a project coordinator for Building a Healthier Chicago, a program of the U.S. Department of Health and Human Services Region V.
+Waligora has worked in health policy for more than seven years, including as an organizer for Planned Parenthood Advocates of Wisconsin and a project coordinator for Building a Healthier Chicago, a program of the U.S. Department of Health and Human Services Region V.